ajbater/ikea/README.md

 ### I'd like to improve

 The responsiveness of the 'tips' carousel isn't as slick as it could be, I'd be really interested to know how this could be improved upon.
-I was also not able to successfully implement the 'previous' button, I'd like to figure out how to get this working.